-All personnel of these companies are thus involved in this process, including the R&D service, as well as the purchasing, manufacturing, production, selling and logistics departments.
+The whole personnel of these companies are thus involved in this process, including the R&D Department, as well as the Purchasing, Manufacturing, Production, Sales and Logistics Departments.

-Internal quality audits are implemented following an annual quality audit plan, defined according to the Company's strategic direction and in a manner so as to review the risks inherent in operational processes.
+Internal quality audits are implemented in accordance with an annual audit plan, defined according to the company's strategic priorities and in a manner so as to review the risks inherent in operational processes.
 Corrective or preventive actions are managed within each operating or support department.

-The list of operational and support processes falling within the scope of application of Quality Management, as well as their indicators, reference documents and monitoring committees are defined in the Company's quality manual.
+The list of operational and support processes falling within the scope of application of Quality Management, as well as their indicators, reference documents and monitoring committees, are defined in the company's quality manual.

-Process control is implemented through compliance with the provisions specified in the various items of the quality framework (guidelines, procedures, departmental methodological guides, etc.) and the continuous improvement principle applied to each of them.
+Process control is implemented through compliance with the requirements specified in the various parts of the quality framework (guidelines, procedures, departmental methodological guides, etc.) and the continuous improvement principle applied to each of them.

-The Quality approach is a key area of the Group's strategy and the Management of the Company is committed to its rollout and monitoring.
+The Quality approach is a key area of the Group's strategy and the Management of the company is committed to its rollout and monitoring.